vetleras/sudoku/readme.md

 # Sudoku
-CLI for solving sudokus by arc consistency in course TDT4136 Introduction to artificial intelligence.
+CLI for solving sudokus by arc consistency in course TDT4136 Introduction to Artificial Intelligence.

 ## Usage